Mark 9:1

 Suffering discipleship is anchored in the certainty of kingdom glory.

-1 He said to them, “Most certainly I tell you, there are some standing here who will in no way taste death until they see God’s Kingdom come with power.”
+1 Then Jesus said to them, “Truly I tell you, there are some standing here who will not taste death before they see the kingdom of God arrive with power.”

 Suffering discipleship is anchored in the certainty of kingdom glory.